NyteshadeXT/PF2e-Vault/8) Adventures/9A - Heart of the Scar (D197).md

 Half-collapsed parapets, crimson cracks glowing faintly through stone, banners stiff with dried dust.
 Fear and exhaustion.
 Every conversation stops when the party appears.
 The townsfolk thought them dead since the “Starquake.”
 Children whisper that “the lost ones came back wrong.”

 ## Familiar Echos
-As twilight falls that evening, the party notices the red star again—far larger now, almost a second moon very close to Aetheria existing moon.
+As twilight falls that evening, the party notices the red star again—far larger now, partially blotted out by Aetheria existing moon.

 The PCs faintly hear a voice carried on the wind, mournful and distant:

 > [!note]+ Read Aloud
-> The twin orbs hang side by side—the moon pale and cold, the star burning gold-red and alive.
+> The twin orbs hang one partially blotting out the other—the moon pale and cold, the star burning red and alive.
 A warm wind stirs, carrying a voice you remember from a dream of lanterns and masks:
 >
 > “I told you to watch the sky.
 It’s closer than you think… It’s time.
 Investigate the Scar…”
 >
 > For an instant, golden-orange Feywild light circles you like candle-flame—then snuffs out, devoured by the red glow overhead.

-Mechanically, this confirms that planar boundaries are eroding; teleportation or planar travel checks now carry a 5 % failure chance until the meteor falls.
+Mechanically, this confirms that planar boundaries are eroding; teleportation or planar travel checks now carry a 10% failure chance until the meteor falls.

 ## “Through the Scar”
 When the heroes depart Restwell back toward the Scar, the scar’s decay mirrors the time skip: